SwatchMate/WebBLE/README.md

 spec for iOS, originally forked from [Paul Thierault](https://github.com/pauljt)'s [original implementation](https://github.com/pauljt/BleBrowser).
 Further, forked by myself from daphtdazz's modified version that was available as an app from the app store.

+This modified version has been set up as a custom app for Palette to work with the CubePro web app.
+This app has already been uploaded to app store connect and can be used with testflite for testing.
+The current version is expired, so a new version has to be upaloded in order to get it going again.
+Expired version of the app cannot be revived.

 WebBLE is licensed under the Apache Version 2.0 License as per the [LICENSE](LICENSE) file.